BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 The dark side of this was that any contradiction by future scientists would necessarily have to be seen as heresy.
 Philosopher Bertrand Russell pointed out that Aquinas started by already knowing the truth in the form of the Catholic faith.
 Aquinas used logic to strengthen his belief system and not to question it.
-Some postmodern thinkers might argue that philosophers, who did metaphysics, did basically the same but in a more clever way and without involving God.
+Note that postmodern thinkers argue that philosophers, who practiced metaphysics, did basically the same but in a more clever way.
 Famous is Nietzsche's suspicion of Kant's categorical imperative, which is, after all, categorical.

 From this perspective, one might say that conspiracists are in the business of doing metaphyics poorly.